pybliometrics-dev/pybliometrics/docs/reference/sciencedirect/ScienceDirectSearch.rst

 pybliometrics.sciencedirect.ScienceDirectSearch
 ===============================================

-`ScienceDirectSearch()` implements the `ScienceDirect Search API <https://nonprod-devportal.elsevier.com/documentation/ScienceDirectSearchAPI.wadl>`_ using the `PUT method`.
+`ScienceDirectSearch()` implements the `ScienceDirect Search API <https://nonprod-devportal.elsevier.com/documentation/ScienceDirectSearchAPI.wadl>`_ using the `PUT` method.
 It executes a query to search for documents and retrieves the resulting records.
-The class takes a `query`` dictionary as input which has to follow this schema:
+The class takes a `query` dictionary as input which has to follow this schema:

 .. code-block:: text